jamespantalones/cropshop/README.md

 WARNING: ALPHA RELEASE IN ACTIVE DEVELOPMENT.
 MOST OF THE FEATURES BELOW WORK, BUT SOME ARE STILL UNDER CONSTRUCTION.
 USE AT YOUR OWN RISK.
 BREAKING CHANGES WILL OCCUR UNTIL BETA RELEASE – WHICH WILL BE SOON

-This module does only one thing.
-It makes your images 40px wide.
-Why does it do this?
-So that you can use that image as a placeholder for a lazy-loading solution and not have to bother with Photoshop actions.
-If you stretch a 40px wide image, it makes it look hazy and blurry, which is very cool.
-It pairs very well with [Phlegm]() for a lazy-loading lifestyle.
+This is a command line module that simply searches a given folder for images (currently .png, .jpg, .jpeg, and .gif) and renders those images in a number of different sizes.
+Why?
+Because now you have various options that can be loaded programmatically for a lazy load lifestyle.
+The module also pipes images through `imagemin` for compression.

 ### Setting up a CROPSHOP

 You need ImageMagick + GraphicsMagick installed.
 I know.
 This is a downer.
-But I can't find another viable method that relies on simply Node. sorry.
-However, if you are on mac, these are pretty trivial to install.
+But I can't find another viable method that relies on simply Node.
+Sorry.
+However, if you are on Mac and have `hombrew` installed, the operation is trivial.

 ```
 brew install imagemagick